-The faculty lounge is located on the first floor of the building next to the teachers' workroom.
-The lounge is reserved for faculty/staff only.
-Students and others are not permitted in the lounge at any time.
+The faculty lounge is located on the first floor of the building inside the teachers' workroom.
+The lounge & workroom are reserved for faculty/staff only.
+Students and others are not permitted in the lounge or workroom at any time.

 Faculty Meetings